speedment/speedment-doc/pages/hazelcast.md

         this.description = description;
         return this;
     }
-    // Rest of setters and finders removed for brevity
+    // Rest of setters and finders hidden for brevity

     @Override
     public int getFactoryId() { return 1321754994;}